 “Becoming an independent dance instructor started off slow.
 I was my own team, instructing and marketing.
 I started with only two students, focused on building an online presence for marketing and going out dancing.
 I eventually started my own group classes, and within three months went from two hours a week to averaging 40 hours a week.
 I also had my own performance teams and threw my own events (latin and breakdancing)”. — Danella

-A life changing event and the economy tanking gave me the push to move to Los Angeles where I continued to chase my dreams in the performing arts at a much higher level.
-While in Los Angeles, in addition to growing my company, I began to re-pursue my passion for acting.
+An almost, life ending event & the economy during 2008-2009 gave Danella the push to move to Los Angeles, in 2010, where she continues to chase her dreams in the performing arts.
+While in Los Angeles, in addition to growing her dance career, she began to pursue her passion for Acting.

 Danella began her training very small and privately, just like the other arts in her life, with Chris Game.
 Then she eventually took Killian’s Commercial Workshop, got into Groundlings and then in 2015 she finally made the leap to a scene study class at Beverly Hills Playhouse.
 You can see Danella in Mercy as Ms. Robinson, Landings as Drunk Girl, The Hanging Stranger as Officer Knap and most recently in Wedding Screener as Alice.
 Danella is very excited to see where Film & Television take her career as well.